feixh/GeoSup/README.md

 [UCLA Vision Lab](http://vision.ucla.edu/)

+The paper has won the *Best Paper Award in Robot Vision* at ICRA 2019.

 If you find the [paper][icra19_paper] or the code in this repo useful, please cite the following paper: